parklab/MSIprofiler/README.md

 ## Haplotype-specific detection of MSI

-MSIprofiler can detect haplotype-specific MSI by phasing microsatellites and heterozygous SNPs detected in the germline.
+MSIprofiler can detect haplotype-specific MSI by phasing microsatellites and heterozygous SNPs detected in the germline (i.e. normal/control sample).
 The steps followed by MSIprofiler for the detection of haplotype-specific MSI are:

 - Detect whether the reads covering each allele of the input germline heterozygous SNP also contain MS repeats that are present in the reference set.
-This step is applied across all input SNPs to both the normal and tumor/case samples using the input bam files.
+This step is applied across all input SNPs to both the normal and the tumor/case samples using the input bam files.
 - Compare the distribution of MS lengths (i.e. read length distributions) in the normal and tumor/case samples using the Kolmogorov-Smirnov test.

 To calculate haplotype-specific MSI, the parameter "mode" needs to be set to 'both' or 'phased'.